Blog Posts

 Networking

-AWS: VPCAzure: Virtual Network
+AWS: VPC | Azure: Virtual Network |

-AWS Virtual Private Cloud (VPC) allows the creation of isolated networks within the AWS cloud.
-Azure Virtual Network (VNet) offers similar functionalities to AWS VPC, with strong integration with other Azure services.
+Azure Virtual Network (VNet) offers similar functionalities to AWS VPC, with strong integration with other Azure services. |

 Comparison: Both VPC and VNet are comparable, but Azure's VNet is more seamlessly integrated with Azure services, especially for hybrid cloud configurations.